A3-M1/taquin/README.md

 # Taquin game

 This app shows exercises to create and play a final taquin game.
-You can play the game if you click on the button in the right bottom corner.
+You can play the game if you click on the button in the right bottom corner 🎮.

-For the game, the picture is coming from a [website](https://picsum.photos/300/300) that generates random pictures, your gallery or your phone (you can choose where come from your pic on the setting of the app)
+For the game, the picture is coming from a [website](https://picsum.photos/300/300) that generates random pictures, your gallery or your phone (you can choose where come from your pic on the setting of the app).

 To play the taquin, you can click on one of the square or slide with your finger on Taquin to move the square.

  If you click on the setting button &#9881; on the left bottom of the taquin, you can see a pop-up with different settings for the game :
  - Slider size of the taquin : change the size from 2 to 10
  - Difficulty level of the game : easy, medium, difficulty
- - Where come from the pic
+ - Where come from the pic : randomly from a website, from your gallery or from your camera
- - Display the number on the squares
+ - Display the number on the squares or not

 If you click on the reload button &#128260; on the center bottom of the taquin, you can reload the taquin game.